HOW I LEARNED TO STOP WORRYING AND LOVE BITCOIN!

 *I bumped into TEB in 1994, only because one of my professors (below) at Tepper School of Business (Carnegie Mellon) had invented it just 5 years earlier and nearly 500 years after Double Entry Bookkeeping.

-** In Bitcoin’s case, Ian Grigg, one of the key geniuses behind the creation of the Ricardian Contract, derived the cryptographic version of TBE in 2005, by making the Bitcoin registry ledger, the third party between any two counterparts.
-A feat that cannot be achieved unless the ledger is immutable.
-That means the ledger must be created through a simultaneously secure and irreversible block signature issuance process, obtained by spending the necessary computer power to find Bitcoin Core’s unique hash vector answer to the hash query resulting from combining the last block’s Merkle root (summary hash signature) with the summary hash signature derived from all verified transactions posted and accepted over the past 10 minutes.
+** In Bitcoin’s case, Ian Grigg, one of the key geniuses behind the creation of the Ricardian Contract, derived the cryptographic version of TBE in 2005, by making an accounting registry ledger, the third party between any two counterparts.
+A feat that cannot be achieved unless the ledger is impossible to amend ex-post.
+That means the ledger must be created through a simultaneously secure and irreversible signature issuance process.
+In the case of Bitcoin, this result is obtained by spending the necessary computer power to find Bitcoin Core’s unique hash vector answer to the hash query resulting from combining the last block’s Merkle root (summary hash signature) with the summary hash signature derived from all verified transactions posted and accepted over the past 10 minutes.

 *** To illustrate, ignoring that Bitcoin is purposefully coded in Non Turing Complete language (NTC code), doomed ETH from the start.